ChristianMacDonald/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a Javascript object that represents the webpage, representing every element in the page.

 2. What is an event?

+An event is when something happens that the browser can detect.

 3. What is an event listener?

+An event listener is a callback function that gets called whenever the browser detects a certain event on the element to which the event listener is attached.

 4. Why would we convert a NodeList into an Array?

+To give us access to all the methods of Array that NodeList lacks, like .map(), etc.

 5. What is a component?

+A component is simply a reusable bit of HTML, CSS, and Javascript.

 ### Git Set up